manusco/wolfgang/docs/PRODUCT_ROADMAP.md

-# Wolfgang - Product Roadmap
+# WolfGang - Product Roadmap

 > **Living Document**: This roadmap is regularly updated to reflect current priorities and progress.
 Last updated: December 1, 2025